-Native Coloradan Pete McBride has spent two decades studying the world with a camera.
-A self-taught photographer, filmmaker, writer, and public speaker, he is a Sony Artisan of Imagery and has travelled on assignment to over 75 countries for organizations like the National Geographic Society, Smithsonian, Google, The Nature Conservancy.
-He has also spoken on stages for TEDx, The World Economic Forum, USAID, Nat Geo Live and more.
+Coloradan Pete McBride has spent two decades studying the world with a camera.
+A self-taught photographer, filmmaker, writer, and public speaker, he has traveled on assignment to over 75 countries for the National Geographic Society, Smithsonian, Google, The Nature Conservancy and spoken on stages for TEDx, The World Economic Forum, USAID, Nat Geo Live and more.

 After a decade documenting remote expeditions from Everest to Antarctica, McBride decided to focus his cameras closer to home on a subject closer to his heart—his backyard river, the Colorado.
 Four years and 1500 river-miles later, McBride produced an acclaimed book, three award-winning documentaries and co-hosted a PBS TV program.
 Other watersheds soon called, including a source-to-sea look at India’s sacred Ganges River.
 Upon completing the journey, The National Geographic Society named McBride a “Freshwater Hero.”

-McBride resides in the Rocky Mountains of Colorado.
+McBride holds a BA from Dartmouth College, was a Knight Journalism Fellow at Stanford and resides in the Rocky Mountains of Colorado.